Mitranim/gotools/dsadapter/readme.md

 ### Populate

-`dsadapter` comes with a primitive populate routine to help populate the database with data mockups.
+`dsadapter` comes with a primitive populate routine to help fill the database with data mockups.

 #### `RegisterForPopulate(interface{})`